 Currently (2019) the Apprenticeship is full.
 The path to the either the apprenticeship or the stand alone Insight Herbalism training will always start with a three day Introductory class, followed by the Foundation Year.

 The text below gives a brief overview of the Apprenticeship.
 For those attending an Introduction or Immersion class who are interested in taking their study further we have a full course curriculum we can share with you and can make time to discuss the Apprenticeship in more detail.

-Starting in 2015, those who have completed the Foundation Year have the possibility of developing their skills professionally, such that they become skilled, safe and competent to support others with herbs.
+Since 2015, those who have completed the Foundation Year have the possibility of developing their skills professionally, such that they become skilled, safe and competent to support others with herbs.
 The nominal time scale for a full training is seven years, though the ideal (as with all the work we do) is that the apprenticeship is highly student centred and self-guided.
 The apprenticeship is in two part – an initial professional training in Insight Herbalism, which is then developed in the second half according to the specific interests and skills of each apprentice.

 A commitment to each two year block is needed at a time, with a full review at the end of this block before moving onto the next block.
-The first four year’s are broadly themes around the traditional elements (Air, Fire, Earth, Water) and an exploration of each from medical, emotional, somatic and spiritual perspectives.
 The Apprenticeship changes gear significantly from the Foundation year – requiring the student to step up to a high degree of autonomy and professionality.